You must check that a job applicant is allowed to work for you in the UK before you employ them.

 If the job applicant cannot show their documents

-You must ask the Home Office to check your employee or potential employee’s immigration employment status if one of the following applies:
+You must ask the Home Office to check an employee’s or potential employee’s immigration status if they cannot show their documents or online immigration status.

-- you’re reasonably satisfied that they cannot show you their documents because of an outstanding appeal, administrative review or application with the Home Office
+- have an outstanding appeal, review or application with the Home Office

-Application registration cards and certificates of application must state that the work the employer is offering is permitted.
-Many of these documents do not allow the person to work.
+Application Registration Cards must state that the work the employer is offering is permitted.

 The Home Office will send you a ‘Positive Verification Notice’ to confirm that the applicant has the right to work.
 You must keep this document.